 Answer me this: would any credible, successful HR professional manage paid staff the way volunteers are managed in your organization?

 If the answer is yes, congratulations.
 You can probably stop reading.
-If the answer is no, you've just identified where your New Year's resolutions should focus.
+If the answer is no, you've just identified where you should focus.
 It's time to get resolute and do the following: